Home > Mac Data Recovery Tips

 To make you more clear about why the MacBook stuck on Apple logo, firstly, let's learn how the Mac boots up.

-Every time when your Mac is booting or restarting, it starts to check and verify hardware connections.
-Then, it checks if RAM, CPU, hard disk, GPU, etc. are working.
-After making sure these parameters are right, the Mac loads the startup hard drive and its system volume.
+Whenever your Mac is booting or restarting, it checks and verifies hardware connections.
+Then, it checks if the RAM, CPU, hard disk, GPU, etc. are working.
+After ensuring these parameters are right, the Mac loads the startup hard drive and system volume.

 As the startup hard drive is detected, you can see the Apple logo with a loading bar on the Mac screen.